Hubert PERES

 • Master's Degree in Sociology, University of Bordeaux II, 1976.

-Awards, distinctions, and coordination or participation in research projects
+Awards, honors, and coordination of or participation in research projects

-• Co-organizer (with William Genieys) of the roundtable discussion “Democratic States and Recognition of Diversity: A Comparative Analysis of the Renewal of Political Pluralism,” 9th Congress of the French Political Science Association, Toulouse, September 5–7, 2007.
+• Co-organizer (with William Genieys) of the roundtable discussion “Democratic States and the Recognition of Diversity: A Comparative Analysis of the Renewal of Political Pluralism,” 9th Congress of the French Political Science Association, Toulouse, September 5–7, 2007.

 • Co-organizer (with Mohammad-Saïd Darviche) of the panel “Policies toward Cultural Diversity and the Politics of Identity in Comparative Perspective,” European Consortium for Political Research (ECPR) General Conference 2005, Corvinus University of Budapest, Hungary, September 8–10, 2005.